GGairifo/Anti-Keylogger/README.md

 ## Overview

-Anti-Keylogger is a Python project that monitors CPU and memory usage of processes and can detect suspicious activity based on CPU usage spikes.
-It also includes a keylogger component for capturing keystrokes.This project is for educational purposes only.
+Anti-Keylogger is a Python project that monitors CPU and memory usage of processes and can detect suspicious activity based on CPU usage spikes, while using a keyboard.
+It also includes a keylogger component for capturing keystrokes .This project is for educational purposes only.

 ## Features